Car Seats Series #4 : Harnessing

 After selecting the right car seat for your child’s car seat stage (selection) and installing it (direction, location and installation) — and preferably having that installation checked by a certified Child Passenger safety Technician, there is harnessing.

-From birth to booster you are likely using a 5-point harness car seat.
-This means the car seat harness system contacts your child in five points: both shoulders, the hips and the crotch.
+From birth to booster age you are likely using a 5-point harness car seat.
+This means the car seat harness system contacts your child in five points: both shoulders, both hips and the crotch.
 These are the strongest points of the body.
 A 5-point harness spreads the crash force evenly over the child.

 Make sure the harness straps are both going through the car seat — shell and cover — at the same level and neither strap has any twists in it.
+When they are twisted the crash force is placed on a smaller area of the body which can cause increased injury.

 Once your child is in the car seat.